Belfast – Teck Mag Project

 Emerald Lake, ON

-- The Belfast – Teck Mag Property has exceptional exploration upside for several deposit types including magmatic Copper-Nickel-Platinum Group Elements (Cu-Ni-PGE), Volcanogenic Massive Sulphides
+- The Belfast – Teck Mag Property has exceptional exploration upside for several deposit types including magmatic Copper-Nickel-Platinum Group Elements (Cu-Ni-PGE) and Volcanogenic Massive Sulphides.

 - Preliminary exploration work has identified numerous conductive anomalies at depth adjacent and along the same geological corridor that hosts Teck Resources past-producing Temagami Copperfield’s Mine.

 Phase 1 Exploration Drilling on the Belfast Copper Project has encountered significant sulfide mineralization in most of the holes close to or at projected target depth.

 - Our flagship project, is a culmination of many years of data gathering, geological interpretation, and field work performed by our exploration team, who have identified several potential target areas for various styles of potentially economic mineralization, including magmatic Ni-Cu-PGE, IOCG, VMS, Iron hosted Au and Paleo-Placer Au.

 - After modeling and filtering with the data gathered from our 2,300 line-km VTEM MAX Airborne survey, as well as Ground Gravity Surveys, our team identified 30 geophysical targets.

 - Conquest commenced the Phase 1 Drilling program in early June 2021.
 During a six-week period, 12 drill holes were completed, 3 of which have encountered significant mineralization.

 - Drill Hole BC21-05 – Intersected sections of disseminated to semi-massive pyrrhotite, pyrite, and chalcopyrite mineralization in the form of disseminations, sulphidic horizons, and breccia units over a core length of 26 meters.